VinesModLab/Vines-Terraria-Mod/README.md

 ## Mod Authors
 * Codes were written by Vines
-* Sprites were drawn/tuned by Vines & Namm
+* Sprites were drawn/tuned by Vines & Namm & KingC
 * Mod Idea was from Vines